-In recent years the status of the Sardinops sagax has been of concern due to a sharp decline in catches from a historic high of around half a million tons in seasons 2007/08 and 2008/09 down to 3,571 tons in season 2013/14 and 4,455 tons in season 2014/15 (figure 5).
-Although these catches were obtained in seasons when the fleet agreed to suspend the effort on Pacific sardine, the records represent historic lows for the fishery.
+In recent years the status of the Sardinops sagax Gulf of California stock (Pacific or Monterrey sardine) has been of concern due to a sharp decline in catches from a historic high of around half a million tons in seasons 2007/08 and 2008/09 down to 3,571 tons in season 2013/14 and 4,455 tons in season 2014/15 (Figure 5).
+Although these catches were obtained in seasons when the fleet agreed to suspend effort on Pacific sardine, the records represent historic lows for the fishery.
 The stock assessments concluded that recruitment is highly variable and suggested that environmental conditions, notably El Niño events, may play an important role in such variability.
-These assessments also indicate that total abundance closely follows the trend in recruitment (Alvarez et al, 2017).
+These assessments also indicate that total abundance closely follows the trend in recruitment (Alvarez et al, 2017.
+R1)

 Figure 5.
 Comparative trends of catch history for Sardinops sagax (Monterrey sardine) vs all other small pelagic species in the fishery of the northern/central Gulf of California, Mexico.
 From data of Nevárez-Martínez et al. 2016a.
-Source: Alvarez et al, 2017.
+Source: Alvarez et al., 2017.R1

-However, Alvarez et al, 2017 refer to evidence that indicates overfishing may have played a role in the fall of the Sardinops sagax stock in the early 1990s (figure 6).
-Comparison of the reported trend in the catch compared to the estimated historic values of the BAC shows that in the late 1980s and early 1990s, the actual catch may have been close to the BAC or exceeded it (Nevarez-Martinez et al. 2016 cited in Alvarez et al, 2017).
-A similar pattern appears more recently from around 2008 and overfishing may have taken place momentarily as a result of unfavourable environmental conditions not being accounted for in management (Alvarez et al, 2017).
+However, Alvarez et al, 2017 refer to evidence that indicates overfishing may have played a role in the fall of the Sardinops sagax stock in the early 1990s (Figure 6).
+Comparison of the reported trend in the catch compared to the estimated historic values of the Biologically Acceptable Catch (BAC) shows that in the late 1980s and early 1990s, the actual catch may have been close to the BAC or exceeded it R1.
+A similar pattern appears more recently from around 2008 and overfishing may have taken place momentarily as a result of unfavourable environmental conditions not being accounted for in management.

-(Note: Biologically Acceptable Catch = a prudent level of catch that can vary between 5 and 25% of the estimated biomass although fishing mortality rate producing MSY has been estimated in the most recent stock assessment at 0.29 (Nevarez-Martinez 2016, cited in Alvarez et al, 2017)).
+[Note: Biologically Acceptable Catch = a prudent level of catch that can vary between 5 and 25% of the estimated biomass although fishing mortality rate producing MSY has been estimated in the most recent stock assessment at 0.29 (Nevarez-Martinez 2016, cited in Alvarez et al, 2017.
+R1)].

 Figure 6.
 Comparison of catch records (green line) of Sardinops sagax in the Gulf of California with the estimated Biologically Acceptable Catch (bars) obtained with the control rule in the Management Plan.
 Reproduced from Nevarez-Martinez et al. 2016.
 Source: Alvarez et al, 2017.
+R1

 The occurrence of a strong El Niño event was confirmed in 2015.
 Under these oceanographic conditions INAPESCA consider that the best possible explanation for the recent low catches is that the stock has shifted distribution to the north of the Gulf, and to deeper waters making the fish unavailable to the fishery.

-Fisheries independent cruises, with the ability to detect biomass to a depth of 250m were conducted by INAPESCA in 2014 and showed that most small pelagic species, including the Sardinops sagax, were scattered and in low abundance which reflected the low availability to the fishery which operates between 40 and 100m (Alvarez-Trasviña et al. 2015 cited in Alvarez et al. 2017).
+Fisheries independent cruises, with the ability to detect biomass to a depth of 250 m were conducted by INAPESCA in 2014 and showed that most small pelagic species, including the Sardinops sagax, were scattered and in low abundance which reflected the low availability to the fishery (operates between 40 and 100m).
 The expectation is for the abundance of Sardinops sagax to continue at low levels until the 2020s.